kibook/s1kd-tools/s1kd-newdml/README.md

 -@ &lt;filename&gt;
 Save new DML to &lt;filename&gt; instead of an automatically named file in the current directory.

+-i
+Include the issue info in the entries of the specified data modules.

+-l
+Include the language in the entries of the specified data modules.

+-t
+Include the title in the entries of the specified data modules.

+-D
+Include the issue date in the entries of the specified data modules.

 &lt;datamodules&gt;
 Any number of data module file names to automatically add to the list.